 (c) is paying cash instead of having to getting a mortgage.

 We are a specialist legal practice with particular expertise and experience in all aspects of property transactions.
 Our aim is to ensure that the process of selling your property is as smooth and straightforward as possible with the minimum of stress.

 Steps to selling a house or property

 There are two ways to sell a house – by selling your property directly yourself or through an auctioneer/estate agent.
 An auctioneer will sell your property by private treaty or by auction.
-Your auctioneer will give you advise to asset you in making this decision as to the best way to sell your particular house.
+Your auctioneer will give you advise as to the best way to sell your house.

-Since the 1st of January 2009, a building energy rating BER certificate has become compulsory for all homes and commercial properties being sold or rented regardless of the age of the building.
-The law sets out very clearly that the both a seller and their agent must provide a BER certificate to a prospective purchaser of all properties.
+Since the 1st of January 2009, a Building Energy Rating Certificate (BER Cert.) has become compulsory for all homes and commercial properties being sold or rented regardless of the age of the building.
+The law sets out very clearly that both a seller and their agent must provide a BER certificate to all prospective purchasers of properties.

 What is Building Energy Rating (BER) Certificate ?

-A building energy rating (BER) Certificate is a rating of the overall energy efficiency of a building.
+A BER Certificate is a rating of the overall energy efficiency of a building.
 The rating is on scale of A to G, with A1 being the most energy efficient and G being the least energy efficient.
-It contains the following information on each certificate: the name and address of the building, the BER number, the date of issue of the BER certificate , the date until when the BER is valid and the BER assessor number and the BER assessor company number.
+It contains the following information on each certificate: the name and address of the building, the BER number, the date of issue of the BER Certificate, the date until when the BER is valid and the BER assessor number and the BER assessor company number.
 A BER enables a purchaser to understand the overall energy efficiency of a building that they are purchasing.